 Buying your first home in Portland: the plain-English playbook

 About a third of my clients are buying their first home.
-Here's how it works
+Here's how it works.

 1. Talk before you fall in love

-Before pre-approval, before fantasizing about that home at midnight: a conversation about what home means for you.
+Before pre-approval, before fantasizing about that house at midnight: a conversation about what home means for you.
 Neighborhoods, dealbreakers, real monthly-payment comfort (not the lender's maximum, yours).
 Thirty minutes here saves months of touring the wrong houses.

 2. The money part, demystified